CheraHamza/CheraHamza/README.md

 # Hello there!👋

 My name is Hamza.
-I am a third year computer science university student.
+I am pursuing a master's in software engineering and intelligent systems.
 I believe in self-education and that it has great importance in a programmer's journey, so I am currently putting myself through a self-thought journey. **C** was my first language and I'm currently following a Full-Stack roadmap.

 * 🌍  I'm based in Algeria!
 * 🔭  I’m currently working on [TheOdinProject](https://www.theodinproject.com)